We all mocked the Galaxy Note. We were wrong

 It wasn't long before the Note got direct competition, like the 5.9-inch HTC One Max, which we described as proof that phones could get too big, and the LG G Stylo, which had a stylus of its own.

-Meanwhile, Apple, Samsung's most serious competitor (and in 2011, the gold standard for smartphones), stubbornly hung on to smaller screens, introducing the first 4-inch iPhone in 2012 (iPhone 5) and its first large-screen iPhones in 2014, the 4.7-inch iPhone 6 and 5.5-inch iPhone 6 Plus.
+Meanwhile, Apple, Samsung's most serious competitor (and in 2011, the gold standard for smartphones), stubbornly hung on to smaller screens, introducing the first 4-inch iPhone in 2012, the iPhone 5, and its first large-screen iPhones in 2014, the 4.7-inch iPhone 6 and 5.5-inch iPhone 6 Plus.
 Samsung, meanwhile, was already on the 5.7-inch Galaxy Note 4.

 Small phones are dead, but the Note is still niche